 Together, we went over some pros and cons of using Leca rather than soil.
 There are great reasons to switch to Leca, including the reduced risk of pests, caring for your plant becomes easier, less maintenance, and you can reuse your growing medium.
 However, like always, there are also cons to using Leca, including the initial cost of Leca is much higher than using soil, it's more work to use Leca for the first time, you have more restricted pot choices, and you need to get special hydroponics fertilizer.
 All of these are valid reasons to use and not use Leca over soil and in the end, it's up to you to decide what matters to you.
 Hopefully, this guide has taught you something about using Leca.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Jun 20, 2020 Last updated on: Jan 2, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Jun 20, 2020 Last updated on: Jan 2, 2021